 Spivak has developed a strain of bees, the Minnesota Hygienic line, that can detect when pupae are infected and kick them out of the nest, saving the rest of the hive.
 Now, Spivak is studying how bees collect propolis, or tree resins, in their hives to keep out dirt and microbes.
 She is also analyzing how flowers’ decline due to herbicides, pesticides and crop monoculture affect bees’ numbers and diversity.
 Spivak has been stung by thousands of bees in the course of her work.

-Parasitic mites (Varroa and Tracheal) are the greatest threat to beekeeping.
-And although these mites can be kept under control by a persistent beekeeper, the negative effects on the honeybee population has been devastating.
-Mites are greatly reducing the overall honeybee population in the USA.
-The mites are of no concern to humans, except for the effect they can have on honey production and honeybee health.
+Parasitic Varroa Mites are the greatest threat to beekeeping.
+And although these mites can be kept under control by a persistent beekeeper, the negative effects on the honey bee population has been devastating.
+Mites are greatly reducing the overall honey bee population in the USA.
+The mites are of no concern to humans, except for the effect they can have on honey production and honey bee health.

 Colony Collapse Disorder (CCD)